 Scatter Shield for mounting on front flange of 10K-W or 15K-W sensors to reduce backscattered power.

-Metric water fittings for all water cooled sensors except 30K-W with quick connection to 10mm plastic tubing.
-Replaces standard fitting connecting to 3/8" tubing
+Metric water fittings for all water cooled sensors except 16K-W & 30K-W with quick connection to 10mm plastic tubing.
+The Metric water fittings are also suitable for the QBH Adapters.
+Replaces standard fitting connecting to 3/8" tubing (set of 2 each)